759982687/ECE-143-Fall-2020-project/README.md

 Group members are: Avak Archanian, Zhizheng Qiao, Jieyun Yang, Hangquan Zhao

-We have two datasets they are both from kaggle
+We have two datasets and they are both from kaggle
-1. "EmojifyData-EN: English tweets, with emojis" https://www.kaggle.com/rexhaif/emojifydata-en This dataset related work you can see in: emoji sentiment folder
+1. "EmojifyData-EN: English tweets, with emojis" https://www.kaggle.com/rexhaif/emojifydata-en This dataset related works you can see in: emoji sentiment folder

 2. "Emoji sentiment" https://www.kaggle.com/harriken/emoji-sentiment
   This dataset related works you can see in: reader & writer sentiment difference

+We also did some work on Twitter API (Tweepy) and twitter streamer listen, you can see them in: twitter stream listener

 All the third-party modules needed: